Georgemshv/Balloon/README.md

 # Balloon website example

- Outlast is a true survival horror experience which aims to show that the most terrifying monsters of all come from the human mind.
-Features: True Survival Horror Experience: You are no fighter - if you want to survive the horrors of the asylum, your only chance is to run... or hide
-#RedBarrels

 Red Barrels Inc. is a Canadian video game developer based in Montreal.
 The company was founded by Philippe Morin, David Chateauneuf and Hugo Dallaire in 2011

 # Outlast